jeremy9959/Math-3180-UConn/docs/syllabus.md

 A very brief guide to installing the software is [available here](installing.md).

-There is no official textbook for the course.
-We will be providing notes as we progress.
+The main reference for the course will be [these notes](http://jeremy9959.net/Mathematics-for-Machine-Learning)
 The following texts may be useful as references.

 - James, Witten, Hastie, Tibshirani.
 An Introduction to Statistical Learning (with Applications